 Hamlet, McBride, Mumford, Barkwill, Portage: these are a number of the Slavic Village streets I traversed while working on these pinhole prints.
 Broadway Avenue is a bustling transportation artery and I sought to create images on roads directly off of the avenue as a way to meditate on spaces one may not encounter by simply driving through the neighborhood on that main route.

 The process I chose, pinhole photography, is one rooted in careful consideration of the environment.
 I watched the sky for clouds and counted the seconds of each exposure.
 The images created using the camera were negatives, which I then contact printed in the darkroom to create positives.
 Off-Broadway features 8 pairs of negative and positive prints.
 The prints possess a dreamlike quality furthered by the shape of the camera, which was created using a cylindrical oatmeal container that imparts a wide-angle view.

-Special thanks to: Cleveland Print Room, Alicia Cowan, Kevin Naughton, and Jeffrey Steinwachs
+Special thanks to: Cleveland Print Room, Alicia Cowan, Kevin Naughton, and Quinn Steinwachs